OpenBankProject/OBP-CLI/README.md

   --help  Show this message and exit.

 Commands:
-  addaccount     📁 Add a bank account addrole        🚧 Add a role for current user adduser        📝 Add a user getauth        🔑 Get your DirectLogin token getbanks       🏦 Get list of banks getuser        😃 Get your user info getuserid      📋 Get your user id init           💡 Initalize connection to your Open Bank Project instance sandboximport  🚜 Bulk import sandbox data from json input
+  addaccount      📁 Add a bank account addrole         🚧 Add a role for current user adduser         📝 Add a user deletebranches  ⚠️ 🏦 Delete all branches getauth         🔑 Get your DirectLogin token getbanks        🏦 Get list of banks getuser         😃 Get your user info getuserid       📋 Get your user id importbranches  🚜 Import branches from spreadsheet template init            💡 Initalize connection to your Open Bank Project instance sandboximport   🚜 Bulk import sandbox data from json input
 ```